OutCast3k/coinbin/README.md

 - HD (bip32) support
 - Supports altcoins such as litecoin

-Donate to 1JbsRVvU93PXN2JovuDE2NJTVNWkGEFrvx to see more development!
+Donate to BTC: 1J9Lfaz9poYrNSRH1vccd9qeYxBzwZ1Pq7 or DASH: XdR8hW2ac1MtRKNpfBaCzkKJM6P23qju6N to see more development!